daic-h/lokka-sh/README.md

 ## Acknowledge

-This library was allowed to fork jugyo/rails-sh.
+This library is fork of jugyo/rails-sh.

-It is gratitude to Mr.jugyo who exhibited the wonderful library.

 ## Copyright